yamahei/google-home-notifier/README.md

 #### Listener

-TODO: fix to 'server.js'

-If you want to run a listener, take a look at the example.js file.
+If you want to run a listener, take a look at the server.js file.
 You can run this from a Raspberry Pi, pc or mac.
 The example uses ngrok so the server can be reached from outside your network.
 I tested with ifttt.com Maker channel and it worked like a charm.